Are Razor Heads Recyclable? How Do You Recycle Them? ♻️

 Another option you can look at is electric razors.
 You will worry less about recyclable razor heads if you use this, instead.
 Slate published an article that proves electric razors have a lower carbon footprint than even the eco-friendly, disposable razors.

 Initially, you can use a disposable razor for approximately 10 times, more or less, before it goes dull.
 But did you know that you can prolong your disposable razors?
-“How?” you say?
+“How?” you say.
 Well, that is by rubbing baby oil on the blades after each use.
-Not only does this keep the blades sharp, but it also keeps it free from rust – the number one enemy of steel.
+Not only does this keep the blades sharp, but it also keeps them free from rust – the number one enemy of steel.

 3. Shave less, if you can

 You can opt to shave less frequently if you want to contribute to helping sustain the environment.
 An example for men: if you shave once or twice a week, you should try to cut that in half.
 Shave only once a week if possible.
-Or, you can also lessen it and shave every other week if your facial hair grows at a slower pace.
+Or, you can also lessen it and shave every other week if your facial hair grows slower.
 For women, you can lessen the times you need to shave your legs or other parts of the body by covering them if you like.
 Just to add, having hair all over the body is normal.
 If you can endure having excess hair on the body, please do so to reduce razor heads pollution.

 Although razor heads can be labelled as recyclable, it is still a tricky process.
 Contact your local council first if such programs that recycle razors are available within your area.
 Furthermore, you can also do a number of other options to decrease disposable razor waste.